Latest Update for Uni-Gauge-E

-The authorities will release the Uni-GAUGE-E 2023 mock tests for all the candidates preparing for the entrance exam.
-Candidates will be able to access the mock test of Uni-Gauge-E without creating any unique login ID.
+The authorities released the Uni-GAUGE-E 2023 mock tests for all the candidates preparing for the entrance exam.
+Candidates could access the mock test of Uni-Gauge-E without creating any unique login ID.
 Attempting a mock test enables one to familiarize with the test pattern and to check their preparation level.
 Candidates must note that Physics and Chemistry will be offered as one mock test, while Mathematics as another one.

 Uni-Gauge-E 2023 Preparation Tips